w3c/wcag-act-rules/content/rules/ee13b5/proposed.md

 <a class="example-link" title="Passed Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ee13b5/ce350e33e78f587703aa35b78fa319b9efe9291d.html">Open in a new tab</a>

-This `video` element, which has no audio, has a text transcript available on the same page.
+This `video` element, which has no audio, has a visible text transcript available on the same page.

 ```html
 <html lang="en">